Download the Mirvish App

 Princess of Wales Theatre

 This modern 2000-seat theatre, built by the father and son producing team of David and Ed Mirvish, opened on May 26, 1993, with the Canadian premiere of Miss Saigon.
 Designed by architect Peter Smith, with an interior design by the (then up-and-coming) world renowned design firm Yabu Pushelberg, and featuring artwork by the brilliant Frank Stella, it was the first privately built, stand-alone theatre in North America in over 50 years – and the first in Canada since the historic Royal Alexandra Theatre, (located just one block away), opened in 1907.
 The theatre has since become the premier home of classic and contemporary musical productions.

-Venue Access Guides and Maps
+Venue Access Seating

 The Princess of Wales is located at 300 King Street West just east of John Street in the heart of Toronto's Entertainment District.
 It is situated next to the TIFF Bell Lightbox, just west of the Royal Alexandra Theatre and Roy Thompson Hall, two blocks north of the Rogers Centre, the CN Tower, Ripley’s Aquarium and the Metro Toronto Convention Centre, and one block south of the AGO.

 BY CAR: If you are arriving by car from out of town, the Princess of Wales Theatre is just north of the Gardiner Expressway (the QEW, to and from Hamilton, Niagara and Buffalo).